Gross McCleaf Gallery

 Sharon Ewing joined the gallery in 1970.
 When Estelle Gross died in 1992, Ewing assumed the position of owner/director of Gross McCleaf, and under her leadership the gallery expanded its support of local and regional artists.

 In 2020, at the half century mark, Ewing retired and the gallery is currently under the direction and ownership of Rebecca Segall.
 Segall is an accomplished mixed media artist, and a graduate of the Pennsylvania Academy of the Fine Arts.
-She continues to be involved with many aspects of the Philadelphia art world as a member of both the Pennsylvania Academy of the Fine Arts Women's Committee, and the Philadelphia Museum of Art's South Asian Art Committee.
+She continues to be involved with many aspects of the Philadelphia art world as a trustee of Woodmere Art Museum and a member of the Pennsylvania Academy of the Fine Arts Women’s Committee.